xrdocs/ncs5500/_tutorials/introducing-400ge-on-ncs5500-series.md

 ![J2-1.jpg]({{site.baseurl}}/images/J2-1.jpg){: .align-center}

 Like its predecessors (used in NCS5500 Series), the J2 NPUs are made of two cores, an ingress pipeline and an egress pipeline.
-It's able of roughly 2GPPS.
+It's capable of approx 2000 MPPS.
 The main differences will be:
 - the use of faster SERDES with a different encoding scheme
 - the use of HBM instead of DRAM
 - the use of MDB instead of multiple internal memories
 - the use of a second generation external TCAM (OP2)

-They are interconnected themselves through Ramon ASICs located in the fabric cards.
+They are interconnected through Ramon ASICs located in the fabric cards.
 The SERDES between Ramon and J2 are around 53 Gbps each (between the v2 Fabric cards and the 400G line cards).
 Since they are backward compatible with former line card generations, they are still able to use 25Gbps SERDES between Ramon and Jericho/Jericho+ ASICs too.